MileHacker Logo

 Safety Awareness

-Keep personal belongings secure, particularly in busy places.
+Keep personal belongings secure, notably in crowded spots.
 Be aware of your surroundings, especially at night.

 Essential Information